 5-Hour Tennessee Massage Law for Reciprocity

 Arbor College-School of Massage offers a monthly 5-hour Tennessee Massage Law Course specifically for individuals that received their massage education outside Tennessee and need the 5-hour Tennessee Massage Law course in order to qualify for licensure as required by All applicants for reciprocity licensure must submit proof of having successfully completed five (5) classroom hours of instruction regarding Tennessee Massage Statutes and Regulations.
-The course is held monthly at 6500 Papermill Drive, Suite 214, Knoxville, Tennessee 37919 on the second floor in Suite 214, Classroom A.
+The course is held monthly at 6500 Papermill Drive, Knoxville, Tennessee 37919.

 |Tennessee Massage Law|